benliang99/Goose.ai/sponsors/WorldCoin.md

 ### Please add a sentence or two on why you're applicable for this prize.

 We are leveraging WorldCoin's World ID to provide secure authentication login for our POAP minting webpage!
-(We don't want people spamming)
+(We don't want people or bots spamming our POAP minting and taking it away from genuine users)

 Furthermore, we have created a WorldCoin assistant using OpenAI to answer everything related to WorldCoin, stemming from our fascination with the orb and what it does after reading through the FAQ.